Emergency Sikorsky S-76D Landing Due to Fumes (Air Ambulance N761AF of Arkansas Children’s Hospital)

-The NTSB preliminary report explains that 43 minutes into the flight the pilot experienced fumes in the cockpit.
+The NTSB safety investigation report explains that 43 minutes into the flight the pilot experienced fumes in the cockpit.
 He turned off the environmental control system and commenced a descent.
 He recounted that:

 Within approximately 10 seconds, system visual and aural warnings indicated smoke within the aft baggage compartment so I initiated an emergency descent and landing to the [Morrilton Municipal] KBDQ airport declaring an emergency…[and]…requesting crash/fire/rescue from the town managing KBDQ be dispatch to the uncontrolled airport.
 I alerted the Arkansas Children’s Hospital communications center of the situation and made a landing and shutdown at KBDQ without further complication.

 …examination of the helicopter by a FAA inspector revealed that the exhaust duct from the No. 2 engine was disconnected and not in its seated position.

 Exhaust from the No. 2 engine entered the compartment containing the tail rotor drive shaft and resulted in heat damage to drive shaft and surrounding areas.

 The exhaust ducts are attached using two bolts secured at 110 ft-lbs of pressure.
 Upon inspection of the No. 1 engine, as well as the operator’s second helicopter, all bolts were found partially disengaged and not tightened to the specified torque value.